kallavinka8045/icassp2021/index.md

 </table>

 ## Multi-speaker text-to-speech
-To evaluate this scenario, we trained the [JDI-T](https://arxiv.org/abs/2005.07799) acoustic model with duration, pitch and energy predictor.
+To evaluate this scenario, we trained the [JDI-T](https://arxiv.org/abs/2005.07799) acoustic model with duration, pitch and energy predictor using a dataset with 4 speakers.
-Each trained vocoder was fine-tuned by 100k steps using the ground-truth waveform of the 'Large' set and the mel-spectrogram generated using the text, duration, pitch and energy of the ground-truth.
+Each trained vocoder was fine-tuned by 100k steps using the ground-truth waveform of the dataset and the mel-spectrogram generated using the text, duration, pitch and energy of the ground-truth.

-### 'Large' set(trained and fine-tuned): Seen speakers with large set of training data(more than 30k utterances)
 <table>
     <thead>
         <th>Index</th>